liberfa/erfa/README.rst

 ERFA includes smaller changes that may or may not eventually make it into SOFA, addressing localized bugs or similar smaller issues:

+* ERFA 1.6.0 and SOFA "20190722"

+  + There are no differences between ERFA 1.6.0 and SOFA "20190722" except for the ``eraVersion`` and ``eraSofaVersion`` functions added in ERFA 1.4.0.

 * ERFA 1.5.0 and SOFA "20180130"